mohicans-pop-2008/vinto/README.markdown

 Before Monday code review we want:

 #### Video
-- [ ] A user can join a jitsi conference through Vinto.
+- [x] A user can join a jitsi conference through Vinto.
-- [ ] Another user could join the same conference through Vinto.
+- [x] Another user could join the same conference through Vinto.
-  - [ ] `[modules/connectivity/ParticipantConnectionStatus.js] <g.onTrackRtcMuted>:  No participant for id: 62c19bbc`
-  - [ ] `2020-10-12T10:28:52.260Z [modules/RTC/BridgeChannel.js] <l._send>:  Bridge Channel send: no opened channel.` Occurs periodically throughout conference, typically two at a time, with the below warning in between.
-  - [ ] warning `2020-10-12T10:30:08.236Z [JitsiConference.js] <u.sendMessage>:  Failed to send E2E ping request or response. undefined`
-  - [ ] `GET http://localhost:5000/sockjs-node/info?t=1602498782547 net::ERR_CONNECTION_REFUSED`
-- [ ] Users can see other users in the same conference rendered in Vinto.
+- [x] Users can see other users in the same conference rendered in Vinto.
 - [ ] Users can shut off their own video.

 #### Audio